WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 * the **throughput of the stream** is based on the **number of paritions** given table **has**.
 This is because, **the more paritions your table has** the more **underlying shards will be allocated for that table**

+- DDB **does not use Kinesis under the hood**. **DDB streams use the underlying tech that powers Kinesis** but they do not use Kinesis directly

+#### Integration with Kinesis Data Streams

+- DDB can stream CDC events to Kinesis Data Streams

+* since Kinesis is used, **you have the ability to retain the CDC events up to a year**

+- technically you no longer have to write mapping code to put stuff into eg. Elastic Search.
+You can go Data Streams => Firehose => Elastic Search

+* **as of writing this, there is no CloudFormation support, only console or CLI**

+- as good as this feature sounds, **you have to calculate your shards yourself**.
+DDB will not do that for you

 ##### KCL Adapter

 - you can use **DynamoDB Streams Kinesis Adapter** to process the stream data **when you are using KCL**